-As with every age, 31-month-olds can vary quite a bit in size and development.
+As with every age, the physical development of 31-month-olds can vary dramatically from child to child.
 The important thing, as always, is that they're growing in an upward curve and not regressing (although temporary regressions can be normal too).
 Think about it this way: Some kids focus on perfecting one milestone and then move on to the next.
 Others are working on a bunch of different things at once, so their paces are different.

 Average weight for a 31-month-old is around 29.1 pounds for girls and 30.2 pounds for boys.
-Average height is around 35.8 inches for girls and 36.2 inches for boys, according to the US Centers for Disease Control.
+Average height is around 35.8 inches for girls and 36.2 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

 • Speech.
 Your 31-month-old may be saying around 100 to 250 words.
 They may also be using two- or three-word phrases—though it'll take them a while to use correct grammar.
-A 31-month-old not talking, or who isn't making improvements in speech, may need to see a speech therapist for extra help.
+A 31-month-old who’s not talking or who isn't making improvements in speech may need to see a speech therapist for extra help.

 • Potty training.
-31-month-olds vary in their potty skills.
+Thirty-one-month-olds vary in their potty skills.
 You might be in the throes of potty training—or your kid might have mastered the art of staying dry all day long (woo-hoo!).

 • Teething.
 Your 31-month-old child may be teething with their second molars.
 Also known as the 2-year molars, these pearly whites tend to erupt between 20 and 33 months.
 And since they're big, it can be a painful process.
 The good news is that they're the last teeth to come in until around age 6, when kids can better deal with the discomfort, so soon, you'll be done with teething woes.